robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 Although the `=` sign is optional, its usage makes the assignment visually more explicit.

 If keywords return multiple values, still the scalar variable syntax with `${var}` is used.
-All values are assigned to the variable as a list of values and can be accessed as described in the [List Variables](#list-variables) section.
+All values are assigned to the variable as a list of values and can be accessed as described in the [3.2.2.3 List Variable Definition](Chapter_3_Keyword_Design_Variables_Resources.md#3223-list-variable-definition) section.

 ```robotframework
 *** Settings ***